What makes a good citizen? The following 8 traits are a good place to start.

 - Being a good citizen means being responsible.

-- It means giving back and helping others.
-And expecting your government to care for and protect you, your family, and your community.
+- Ensuring that your government takes care of and protects its citizens: meaning you, your family, and your community.

 - It means being proactive, being responsible, and sacrificing for the greater good.